Grenada to punish offensive online comments

 ST. GEORGE’S, Grenada (AP) — Legislators in Grenada have approved a bill that makes it a crime to offend people through websites such as Facebook and Twitter.

 The measure was approved as part of an electronic crimes bill passed late Friday in the tiny eastern Caribbean island.
-The same bill also imposes penalties on other online activities including electronic stalking and identity theft.

 The bill also makes it a crime to distribute child pornography, imposing fines of up to $111,000 and a maximum prison sentence of 20 years.